Women in Economics Budget Reflections 2019/20

 Women in Economics Budget reflections

-Please join Women in Economics and the Commonwealth Treasury for a panel discussion on the 2018 budget.
-Our panellists – Dr Angelia Grant (Commonwealth Treasury), Professor Miranda Stewart (Melbourne Law School) and Danielle Wood (Grattan Institute) – will take a comprehensive look at the budget and its implications.
-Enjoy a drink while our panellists tackle the big questions: What do the forecasts say (and how does Treasury produce them)?
-Are income and company tax cuts affordable?
+Please join Women in Economics and the Commonwealth Treasury for a panel discussion on the 2019 budget.
+Our panellists – Shannon Kenna (Commonwealth Treasury), Michelle Dowdell (Commonwealth Treasury), Angela Jackson (Equity Economics) and Danielle Wood (Grattan Institute) – will take a comprehensive look at the budget and its implications.
+Enjoy a drink while our panellists tackle the big questions: What are the economic forecasts (and how does Treasury produce them)?
+Will the budget finally get to surplus and does it matter?
 How big are the pre-election giveaways?
 And what will be the impact of the budget on young people and women?

 We look forward to seeing you for a fascinating discussion.

 Shannon Kenna is an experienced communications professional, specialising in strategic communications for the public sector.
 She joined the Treasury in 2015 to manage a major government advertising campaign and has worked on the delivery of five Federal Budgets.
 As the Division Head of Communications and Parliamentary for Treasury she manages a broad program of work, including oversight of media relations, social media, stakeholder engagement, corporate communications, speechwriting, graphic design, publications and Treasury’s digital strategy.